1300 088 065

 • Employment Details: Employment contract, recent payslips, and a letter from your employer.

-• Visa Information: Visa grant notice if applicable.
+• Visa Information: Visa grant notice, if applicable.

 • Property Details: Contract of sale, details of the property, and valuation reports.